 Or lace up your skates and go ice skating at Robson Square if you prefer something more low-key.

 Just because it’s chilly outside doesn’t mean you can’t enjoy the beautiful nature surrounding Vancouver.

 Bundle up and take a winter hike through one of the many nearby parks, such as Stanley Park or Lynn Canyon Park.
 The snow-covered trees and stunning views make for a magical experience.
 More things to do in Vancouver in winter here

 Ottawa, the capital of Canada, is a great place to visit in February.
 The city comes alive in winter with its many festivals and events.

-You can also go ice skating on the Rideau Canal, visit the Canadian Museum of Nature, and explore the Byward Market.
+You can also go ice skating on the Rideau Canal, a designated UNESCO World Heritage Site, visit the Canadian Museum of Nature, and explore the Byward Market.

 Montreal is a beautiful city to visit in winter, with its snow-covered streets and festive atmosphere.
-In February, you can enjoy the Montreal Winter Carnival, Ice Magic Festival, and more.
+You can enjoy the Montreal Winter Carnival, Ice Magic Festival, and more in February.